-Maybe, you know, your idea-the thought of reincarnation-someone may say it is-it is superstition.
-It is easy-it is not so easy to say that is superstition.
-You have to prove, you know, everything from every angle if you want to say that is-reincarnation does not exist.
+Maybe your idea-the thought of reincarnation-someone may say it is superstition.
+It is not so easy to say that is superstition.
+You have to prove everything from every angle if you want to say that reincarnation does not exist.
 It is almost impossible to deny something, some idea which you have.
 So maybe we shouldn't [laughs].
-It is better not [to].
+It is better not to.

 And actually, some of you may say that is superstition.
-Some of you may say so, but he himself, you know, what exactly what he does, actually, is based on that kind of idea-idea of reincarnation.
-That is how he is-how human nature is going.
-I may die tomorrow, you know, but I-until I die, I think I will live tomorrow too.
+Some of you may say so, but he himself, what exactly he does, actually, is based on that kind of idea-idea of reincarnation.
+That is how human nature is going.
+I may die tomorrow, but until I die, I think I will live tomorrow too.
 When I go to bed I think I am quite sure [laughs] that I can get up tomorrow at five o'clock.
 I am quite sure.
 But we cannot be so sure [laughs].
-You see, we-I believe in my future life always.
+You see, I believe in my future life always.
 That is actually what we are doing.
-So it is more than belief, you know.
-[It is] actual life we have.
+So it is more than belief.
+It is actual life we have.
 Okay?

 Student G: [Most of question unclear: 4-6 sentences.]
 Rōshi, when you say that women ... say that ...
-I consider it in some way that it's like ... and I can't help but hear that you are not
+I consider it in some way that it's like ... and I can't help but hear that you are not ...

 Suzuki-roshi: Yeah, but that is-[laughs, laughter].
 [Unclear brief exchange among SR and students who are apparently reacting to the question.]
-Is that democratic [?].
+Is that democratic?
 Are you proud of that understanding [laughs]?
-Are you very proud of your understanding of us [?].
+Are you very proud of your understanding of us?
 You know, you must be very sorry that you cannot understand in that way [laughs].
-That is a very important point, which you miss-always missing, that point is always missing in our practice.
-You know, very important, but I have to ignore big, you know, hole you have in your-in your practice.
+That is a very important point, which you are always missing.
+That point is always missing in our practice.
+It is very important, but I have to ignore big hole you have in your practice.
 You know, it is too much to say so.

-It-it is, you know-our practice is-if we put the emphasis on that point [laughs], you-you will not stay here, I am quite sure.
-More and more, you know, as you understand the Buddhist teaching, our philosophy, more and more you will pay more attention, and, you know, less think [?].
-You think you are something [1-2 words], but something is bound to -bound to [1-2 words] our thinking.
+If we put the emphasis on that point [laughs], you will not stay here, I am quite sure.
+More and more, as you understand the Buddhist teaching, our philosophy, more and more you will pay more attention, and think less.
+You think you are something ..., but something is bound to ... our thinking.
 That is human-centered way of life.
-That is very important point, you know.
+That is very important point.

 Student G: [Partially unclear.]
 I think I've heard But as a ... female I ignore it because it's too much.
-I think, you know, that takes care of itself.
+I think that it takes care of itself.
 I'll ...
 I think ...
-But it means I start to-to feel that [1-3 words] I just get upset. ...
+But it means I start to feel that ...
+I just get upset. ...